Gibe/Umbraco.Community.AzureSSO/README.md

 | DenyLocalLogin   | Allow users to login via Umbraco's standard login     |
 | GroupBindings    | The bindings for AD group to Umbraco group            |

+## ButtonStyle

+The standard set is shown at https://lipis.github.io/bootstrap-social/

 ## Group Bindings

 To bind these you'll need to specify the active directory group and then the matching Umbraco group.